sam09/MDPSolver/README.md

 # MDPSolver

-A simple python Class that uses Value Iteration to solve a Markov Decision Process
+A simple python Class that uses Value Iteration or Policy Iteration to solve a Markov Decision Process.

-###TODO
-Add Poilicy Iteration

-Suggestions and pull requests welcome
+I made this while taking [this](https://www.udacity.com/course/reinforcement-learning--ud600) course on reinforcement learning on udacity

+All contributions are welcome